Ickthy/Ickthy/README.md

 Howdy there!
-I'm Ickthy and I am a pretty chill person (most of the time at least XD) who loves:
+I'm Ickthy and I am a pretty nice person (most of the time at least XD) who loves:

 - 🎮 Gaming
 - ⚙ Screwing around with Technology